-Ultrasonic testing is currently allowed for all structural integrity inspections.
-The decision to use the UT method for tank car inspections is at the discretion of the company responsible for performing or requiring the performance of nondestructive evaluation.
+Ultrasonic testing is currently permitted for all structural integrity inspections.
+The decision to use the UT method for tank car inspections is at the discretion of the car owner or company responsible for performing or requiring the performance of nondestructive evaluation.
 UT is allowed for all nozzles and welded attachments identified for structural integrity inspections in 49 CFR 180.509.
 Ultrasonic testing is also used for thickness measurements of the tank car.
 (See NDE drawings for further details of allowed UT inspection areas.)

-Recommended Future Applications for Ultrasonic Testing in Tank Car Inspections
+Recommended Future Applications for Ultrasonic Testing in Tank Car Inspections presence of discontinuities in an object.

-Ultrasonic testing provides an NDT method to evaluate discontinuities that are surface and/or subsurface.
-The usefulness of UT includes real time evaluation of the presence and/or non-presence of discontinuities in an object.
 The use of ultrasonics is desirable when access to only one side of the tank car is available (i.e., the inside of the tank car when jacketed or thermal coated).
 Ultrasonic equipment currently available can provide highly reliable evaluations when proper calibration procedures are followed and efficient signal interpretation is performed.